BMW lists many milestones throughout its history, though one stands tall amongst the rest: the rescue of the entire company by a short bubble car.

 So we must doff our caps to the tiny rear-engined, rear-drive BMW, for it paved the way for the company’s burgeoning success and allowed it financial independence; the freedom to grow, build, experiment.

-Which, in a roundabout way, is the root of the design flourishes we are presenting here.
-It’s a line-up of BMW’s finest concept cars, inspired by the newly unveiled Z4 concept.
+Which, in a roundabout way, is the root of the design flourishes we are presenting here - a line-up of BMW’s finest concept cars.
+Enjoy.